avezqureshi14/brickfolio-mohammad-avez/README.md

 ## Contact

-For any inquiries or issues regarding this project, please contact Mohammad Avez Qureshi at Mobile:9890562214 | Email : avezqureshi4785@gmail.com.
+For any inquiries or issues regarding this project, please contact Mohammad Avez Qureshi 👇 Mobile : 9890562214
+Email : avezqureshi4785@gmail.com.